 Come back, and dust the pond!

-On the first reading, the personification isn’t as clear.
-However, this poem isn’t about a housewife at all, instead it is about the sunset.
-Instead, they personify her as that housewife who sweeps.
+On the first reading, the personification isn’t clear.
+However, this poem isn’t about a housewife at all, instead it is about the setting sun, personified as that housewife who sweeps.

 When all at once I saw a crowd,